apacha01/practice-react/practice-projects/projects/07-book-store/README.md

 # Book web page with reading list
 An exercise simulating an interview taken from [this website](https://pruebastecnicas.com/).

-The instructions can be found in the [README.INSTRUCTIONS.md](./README.INSTRUCTIONS.md) in this same directory.
+The instructions for the interview can be found in the [README.INSTRUCTIONS.md](./README.INSTRUCTIONS.md) in this same directory.

+# Summary
+A book store wants a web page to show their books with a reading list included in the page.

-# Requirements
+## Requirements
 - [x] **Visualizing available books**: App must show a list of available books that the user can check.

 - [x] **Create a reading list**: User should be capable of creating a reading list from the available books.
 Within the UI it must be clear which books are in this list and which aren't.
 It should also be possible to move a book from reading list to available list.